GOH8910/Data_Driven_Image_Processing/README.md

 # 📊 Data-Driven Image Processing

-This repository contains my work and experiments in data-driven image processing using deep learning.
+This repository contains my uni work and experiments in data-driven image processing using deep learning in the medical space.
 It includes projects focused on medical image registration, segmentation, and restoration.

 ## 📁 Project Structure